SforAiDl/neuroscience-ai-reading-course/Divisha_2017A7PS0959G/Imagined_Speech_Classification_Using_EEG/Toward_EEG_Sensing_of_Imagined_Speech.md

 ![Toward%20EEG%20Sensing%20of%20Imagined%20Speech%20692b727ae1e9488c9aa9b96a23d1770e/Untitled%203.png](Toward%20EEG%20Sensing%20of%20Imagined%20Speech%20692b727ae1e9488c9aa9b96a23d1770e/Untitled%203.png)

 Fig. 2.
-Preprocessed and band-pass-filtered waveform we[t], recorded by electrode e, is Hilbert-transformed to provide envelope ve[t].
-The inner product <, > of this envelope with each matched filter Fe,c[t], one filter per condition per electrode, provides six numbers pe,c.
+Preprocessed and band-pass-filtered waveform w<sub>e</sub>[t], recorded by electrode e, is Hilbert-transformed to provide envelope v<sub>e</sub>[t].
+The inner product <, > of this envelope with each matched filter F<sub>e,c</sub>[t], one filter per condition per electrode, provides six numbers p<sub>e,c</sub>.
 These six numbers measure how well the particular trial's envelope matches the filter for each condition.
-The maximum of these six numbers is used to determine the most likely condition c˜ e.
+The maximum of these six numbers is used to determine the most likely condition c˜<sub>e</sub>.

 ## Results